 As a rule of thumb, green fruits and vegetables contain more chlorophyll.
 Plants with the darkest green leaves tent to contain more chlorophyll.

-Furthermore, prefer to eat plants high in chlorophyll raw in salads.
-Chlorophyll is vulnerable to heat.
+Furthermore, prefer to eat plants high in chlorophyll raw in salads, as chlorophyll is vulnerable to heat.

 Prefer fresh fruits and vegetables.
 They contain more chlorophyll than dried ones.
-For instance, in a study, dried broccoli had only 0.15 mg of chlorophyll per gram.
+For instance, dried broccoli has only 0.15 mg of chlorophyll per gram.
 On the contrary, fresh broccoli has more than 1.44 mg of chlorophyll per gram.